Updated on June 24th, 2020 by Bob Ciura

 The disposal of garbage has long been a more discussed issue in Japan than in the United States.
 Japan’s large population and small country size make garbage space come at a premium.
 The more efficient landfill space of the I LOHAS bottle is particularly appealing in Japan.

 Dasani was released by Coca-Cola in 1999.
 Coca-Cola created Dasani to compete with PepsiCo’s (PEP) popular Aquafina water brand.
-Since that time, Dasani has become the market leader in the highly fragmented bottled water industry in the United States with a 7.4% market share.
+Since that time, Dasani has become the market leader in the highly fragmented bottled water industry in the United States.

 Coca-Cola attempted to launch ‘Dasani Twist’ in 2012.
 Dasani Twist uses the same ‘twisting packaging’ that has propelled I LOHAS to success in Japan.
 Dasani Twist did not drive sales in the United States like it did in Japan.